AhmedAlyElGhannam/hehOS/2_ProtectedModeDevelopment/README.md

 1. The **second file allocation table** is **optional** and depends on the FAT16 header in the boot sector.
 1. The **root directory** explains what files/directories are in the root directory in the filesystem.
 Each entry has a relative name that represents the file or directory name; attributes such as read-only, the address of the first cluster representing the data on the disk, and more.
 1. The **data region** is where all the data is located.

+# File Allocation Table (FAT)

+## What is FAT?
+1. A filesystem developed my Microsoft.
+1. It consists of a series of **clusters** that holds data and a **table** that determines the state of a cluster.
+1. The **boot sector** stores information about the filesystem.

+## FAT16 Filesystem
+1. Uses clusters to represent **data** and **subdirectories**.
+1. Each cluster uses a **fixed amount of sectors** which is specified in the **boot sector**.
+1. Every file in FAT16 needs to use **at least one cluster** for its data: this translates into a lot storage is wasted for small files.
+1. FAT16 **cannot store files larger than 2GB** *without* larger file support. *With* large file support the maximum is **4GB**.

+## FAT16 Disk Layout (Assuming Sector Size of 512 Bytes)
+1. Boot Sector (aka bootloader with **33 bytes that contain info about the filesystem**) -> 512 bytes.
+1. Reserved Sectors (sectors that should not be included in the file system *including the boot sector* -- **has to be at least 1**) -> fat_header.reserved_sectors * 512.
+1. FAT1 (stores info that explains which part of the disk is free, inaccessible, in-use; also allows chaining clusters TOGETHAAAA) -> fat_headers.sectors_per_fat * 512.
+1. FAT2 (optional -- duplicate of FAT1 and used as backup) -> fat_headers.sectors_per_fat * 512.
+1. Root Directory -> fat_header.root_dir.entries * sizeof(struct fat_directory_item) **rounded to next sector if needed.**
+1. Data Clusters.

+## FAT16 File Allocation Table Details
+1. Each entry in the table is 2 bytes long and represents a cluster in the data clusters region that is available or taken.
+1. Clusters can chain together, for example a file larger than one cluster will use two clusters.
+The value that represents the first cluster in the file allocation table will contain the value of the next cluster.
+The final cluster will contain a value of `0xFFFF` signifying that there are no more clusters.
+1. The cluster size is represented in the boot sector.

+## FAT16 Root Directory
+1. Filesystems have directories/folders.
+FAT16 is no different.
+1. FAT16 has what is known as a root directory: the top-most directory in the system.
+1. Directories contain directory entries of a fixed size.